-Scott Morris began his career as an independent filmmaker, exploring many different types of media and genres including clay animation, dramatic short subjects and documentaries.
+Scott Morris began his career as an independent filmmaker, exploring different types of media and genres including clay animation, dramatic short subjects and documentaries.
 His animated film, "The Intruder," was shown at the New York Film Festival and on PBS, won a Cine Golden Eagle, and earned him a chapter in the book, "Young Animators."
 Another of his first short films, "Just One Stop," was shown at the 2005 TriBeca Film Festival as part of a program of films made at Young Filmmakers Foundation.

-When he was 23, Morris received a substantial grant from the National Endowment for the Arts to create a series of upbeat, short documentaries about street festivals in New York, culminating with a half-hour film about the Bicentennial Celebration in Manhattan.
+At the age of twenty-three, Morris received a substantial grant from the National Endowment for the Arts to create a series of upbeat, short documentaries about street festivals in New York, culminating with a half-hour film about the Bicentennial Celebration in Manhattan.
 The films were shown on HBO, SHOWTIME, and in the "What's Happening" series at the Museum of Modern Art.

-As a film editor, Scott cut many widely-seen independent films, including the Academy Award winning short, "Molly's Pilgrim," directed by Jeff Brown, the Emmy Award winning "Revenge of the Sons of the Desert" for producer Sandy Marshall, and "On Dancing Isadora's Dances," featuring Annabelle Gamson and broadcast on PBS Dance In America.
-He also edited and helped write many long-form documentaries for A&E Biography, Lifetime Television and Discovery Channel.
+As a film editor, Scott cut widely-seen independent films, including the Academy Award winning short, "Molly's Pilgrim," directed by Jeff Brown, the Emmy Award winning "Revenge of the Sons of the Desert" for producer Sandy Marshall, and "On Dancing Isadora's Dances," featuring Annabelle Gamson and broadcast on PBS Dance In America.
+He also edited and helped write long-form documentaries for A&E Biography, Lifetime Television and Discovery Channel.
 Noteworthy projects include "Rediscovering America," "Ingrid Bergman Remembered," and "Jack Lemmon: America's Everyman."

 Morris is developing new independent documentaries and feature films while continuing to work with clients - new and established - to produce, write, direct and edit all kinds of digital media, film, and video projects.